Israel–United Kingdom relations

 Israel–United Kingdom relations, or Anglo-Israeli relations, are the diplomatic and commercial ties between the United Kingdom and Israel.
 The British embassy to Israel is located in Tel Aviv.
 The UK has an honorary consul in Eilat and a non-accredited consulate-general in Jerusalem, that represents the United Kingdom in that city and the Palestinian territories.
 Israel has three representative offices in the United Kingdom: an Embassy located in London and consulates in Cardiff and Glasgow.
+As of 2023 trade exceeded 6.1 billion British pounds.
+Israel and the UK engage together in scientific research, defence and the development of new technologies, with the UK seeking to tap into Israel's considerable high technology sector through local British initiatives.
+The UK since 2011 has sought to partner British companies with Israeli advanced technology companies.
+The UK Israeli cooperation has generated £1.2 billion as well as 16,000 British jobs of 250 such partnerships.
+The United Kingdom and Israel are currently negotiating renewing a free trade agreement.